sustainability-zhaw/keywords/README.md

 ```
 ## Keyword definition
 There are four ways in which priors and postiors can be defined.

 ### Prior
-A prior is always a non-empty string, e.g. `"vulnerable"`.
+A prior is always a non-empty string, e.g. `vulnerable`.

 ### Posteriors
 These are the ways to define posteriors.

 #### No posterior
 Do not leave the string empty.
-Define the posterior as "NA" (not available), e.g. `"vulnerable, NA"`.
+Define the posterior as "NA" (not available), e.g. `vulnerable, NA`.

 #### A posterior to be included
-This posterior must be in the same sentence as the prior to get a match, e.g. `"vulnerable, house*"` .
+This posterior must be in the same sentence as the prior to get a match, e.g. `vulnerable, house*` .
 In this example, `house*` represents a regular expression, i.e., any expression starting with `house`, such as `house` or `houseboat` will be found,

 #### One A posterior to be excluded
-This type of posterior means that once the corresponding prior is found in a sentence, the excluding posterior must not be found in the same sentence, ` vulnerable, ^house*"`..
+This type of posterior means that once the corresponding prior is found in a sentence, the excluding posterior must not be found in the same sentence, ` vulnerable, ^house*`..

 #### Multiple A posteriors to be excluded
 You may want to define more than one including or excluding posterior.
-This can be done by concatenating them in the following format: '"^housh*, disadvantage, ^mental illness"'. '"^housh*"` and `"^mental illness"` are exclusionary posteriors, while disadvantage is an inclusionary posterior.
+This can be done by concatenating them in the following format: `^housh*, disadvantage, ^mental illness`. `^housh*` and `^mental illness` are exclusionary posteriors, while disadvantage is an inclusionary posterior.
-The interpretation of a prior-posterior combination such as `"vulnerable, ^house*, disadvantage, ^mental illness"` is: find all sentences that contain vulnerable as a main keyword.
+The interpretation of a prior-posterior combination such as `vulnerable, ^house*, disadvantage, ^mental illness` is: find all sentences that contain vulnerable as a main keyword.
 Reduce the found sentences to those containing the posteriors to be considered.
 Finally, match the sentences resulting from the last step with the posteriors to be excluded.